Dec 2022

 To choose the ‘classification’ I think about what we’re trying to articulate, and what we want them to do for the culture.
 Here are some examples of where I’ve seen it done well:

-Tenets > defined as a principle upon which a belief is formed, these are foundational statements that the organisation holds to be true.
+Tenets > defined as a principle upon which a belief is formed, these are foundational statements that the organisation holds to be true, and that guide the work.
 Helpful if you want to align your people to a particular approach or way of doing things.
 I like Herman Miller’s.

-Behaviours > one of my clients wanted to send clear messages to the employee culture about what it takes to get on here, and so we went with ‘behaviours’.
+Behaviours > one of my clients wanted to send clear messages to the employee culture about what it takes to get on well here, and to build those into performance management, so we went with ‘behaviours’.

 Positions > as seen at Public Digital.
 Longer, for sure, but thoughtful, and fully considered – appropriate to the work they do and understood by their clients.

-Principles > I suggested this approach for a client because it does two connected things: communicates what we stand for, and acts as ‘guiding’ principles for how we do things.
+Principles > I suggested this approach for a client because it does two connected things: communicates what they stand for, and acts as ‘guiding’ principles for how they do things.

 Not an exhaustive list, but all good names for the ‘things’, depending on what you want to do with them.